fury-js/beima_core/README.md

 Replace the fromUnlockedAccount variable in the test folder "pension-service.js" with the unlocked account from above.

-Finally type truffle test in your terminal to execute on a local chain running on your machine.
+Finally type truffle test/pension-service.js in your terminal to execute on a local chain running on your machine.

 there you are tests passed.